 So with that said, why don’t we have a look at a couple of examples of some of these foods.
 I’ll also give you a couple of easy meal options and we’ll discuss supplementation which I also find to be quite useful.

-What to eat before swimming in the morning- some foods, meal ideas, and possible supplementation.
+What to eat before swimming in the morning- Mead Ideas.

 Now that you have a better understanding of how and which types of foods you should be eating before swimming in the morning, let’s actually have a look at a couple of examples and meal ideas, we’ll also discuss supplements if that’s something you’d like to try out.